Ayoka Lee was already the pride of Byron before breaking major college basketball record

 Schroeder said the Monday morning conversations among her staff revolved around Lee's big game.

-"She holds records here for track and field, volleyball and basketball," Shroeder said.
+"She holds records here for track and field, volleyball and basketball," Schroeder said.
 "She was always looking to give any kind of accolades that came her way to her teammates."

 Sunday, Lee said, "I'm just so thankful for the people around me.
 For my teammates and my coaches trusting me."